canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "That would be pretty great.
 Do you think that?"

-"Nah, I just think <cite>Houseki</cite> fucking slaps."
+"Nah, but <cite>Houseki no Kuni</cite> fucking slaps."
 This got some big nodding.
 "But I mean I guess I view it like a game?
 I like playing around with rules and structures and rituals and stuff.
 Same reason I'm into programming.
 Whether or not God is really real is kinda besides the point."

 "Yeah...
 I guess so."